The truth about financial stress and your relationship with money

 By ATB Financial 1 November 2018 3 min read

-We bring this relationship with money—for better or worse—into new relationships, including those with romantic partners.
-If we aren’t aware of our money relationship, it can wreak havoc when we join with someone whose view of money is different—which it most likely will be.
+We bring this relationship with money—for better or worse—into our new relationships, including partners.
+If we aren’t aware of our money relationship, it can create tension when we join with someone whose view of money is different—which it most likely will be.

 “Money is an object.
 As such, it’s not the actual money that creates stress—it’s what the money represents [for each of us].”